xaunvih/webpack-template-js-engine/README.md

 # webpack-template-js-engine

  - Template project about webpack and templates js engine such as ejs, handlebar, pug.
- - Help you guys easy start your demo pages faster
+ - Help you guys easily start your demo pages faster

 ### Usage